 Porter was UCSC’s first college located on the west side of campus.
 Porter is currently nestled between Kresge (to the north) and College Eight (to the south), and is a short walk away from Science Hill.

 Porter has two bus stops — one south of the college that it shares with College Eight and one east of the college.
 Only buses traveling clockwise around the school’s loop stop here, though.

 Most areas of campus are accessible from Porter by foot in about 10-15 minutes, though going to the East Field area might take some time.

 Porter’s dorms come in singles, doubles, triples, and quads.
 Doubles are the most common.
 You can request specific floors based on your preferences — single-sex, substance-free, and a few others based on interests.
 Currently, some of Porter’s dorms are still under reconstruction.

 Each of Porter’s apartments contains two single rooms, two double rooms, two bathrooms, and a common kitchen and living room.
 There are four apartment buildings.
 From the outside, the apartments look fairly modern and even spacious, with plenty of windows and a good view of the redwoods.

 Porter has its own dining hall that it generally shares with Kresge.
-Porter is perceived to offer more of a vegan/vegetarian menu, but offers about the same amount of foods as the other dining halls.
+Porter is perceived to offer more of a vegan/vegetarian menu but offers about the same amount of foods as the other dining halls.

 It’s definitely worth noting that the dining hall closes at 7 PM Monday through Friday, and isn’t open on the weekends.
-College Eight’s dining hall is a short walk from Porter and is open more hours, however, so that’s always an option as well.
+College Eight’s dining hall is a short walk from Porter and is open for more hours, however, so that’s always an option as well.